 - give continuity of pastoral and general support and guidance

 - contribute towards a reference, if it’s appropriate

-- inform the Faculty Office if they feel you’re giving ‘cause for care and concern’ to help resolve any problems.
+- inform the Department Office if they feel you’re giving ‘cause for care and concern’ to help resolve any problems.